bryancandi/bthinkfo/README.md

 ---

+### bintelpwr:
+Display current power draw in watts for INTEL Processors.

+---

 #### Both scripts default to a 2 second refresh interval and temperatures in Celsius unless specified with launch options.

 Examples:<br>